AssemblyScript/website/src/examples/game-of-life.md

+---
+description: Rendering Conway's Game of Life in AssemblyScript.
+---

 # Game of Life example

 Continuously updates a slightly modified variant of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) and visualizes its state on a canvas.